akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 Java
 :   @@snip [RecipeLoggingElements.java]($code$/java/jdocs/stream/javadsl/cookbook/RecipeLoggingElements.java) { #println-debug }

-Another approach to logging is to use `log()` operation which allows configuring logging for elements flowing through the stream as well as completion and erroring.
+Another approach to logging is to use `log()` operation.
+This approach gives you more fine-grained control of logging levels for elements flowing through the stream, finish and failure of the stream.

 Scala
 :   @@snip [RecipeLoggingElements.scala]($code$/scala/docs/stream/cookbook/RecipeLoggingElements.scala) { #log-custom }